Peter Lougheed: Leader of the Opposition

 In the Legislature Lougheed oversaw daily caucus strategy meetings to plan and rehearse questions.
 Each day the Lougheed opposition prepared questions for only one government Minister, ignoring all other Ministers, with the target Minister changing each day.
 The strategy combined with Lougheed's legal training and sophistication was effective at creating suspense and concern in the government caucus.

 Lougheed's success in Alberta was noticed by other conservatives across Canada, he was invited to be the keynote speaker by federal Progressive Conservatives at the 1968 convention in Toronto.
 During the 1970 spring session, Lougheed moved to position the Progressive Conservatives as a credible alternative to the Social Credit party.
-His party introduced 21 bills, an unusually large number for an opposition party in a Westminster system.
+His party introduced 21 bills, an unusually large number for an opposition party in a Westminster system where a majority government can usually run roughshod over the legislature.

 Through by-elections, Lougheed's Progressive Conservative caucus further grew from the "Original Six" with the election of Robert Dowling in the October 1969 Edson by-election, Bill Dickie a long-time friend of Lougheed crossing the floor from the Liberals to join his caucus in November 1969, and Banff-Cochrane independent representative Clarence Copithorne joining the party in April 1971.
 This growth saw the Lougheed-led Progressive Conservatives enter the August 1971 election with 10 incumbents.